gdagstn/cellula/README.md

 ## Plotting

-There are a few simple plotting functions in `papplain`:
+There are a few simple plotting functions in `cellula`:

 - `plot_UMAP()` to plot a UMAP (or any other 2D dimensional reduction)
 - `plot_Coldata()` to plot data from the `colData` slot as a boxplot, scatterplot or confusion matrix